Root Down (EP): "Root Down"

 "Root Down" is a song by Beastie Boys from their fourth studio album Ill Communication.
 The original version of the track, as well as two remixes of the track, are featured on the Root Down EP.
-It was released as a single in promotion of the Root Down EP; it also served as the fourth single from Ill Communication.
+It was released as a promo single in promotion of the Root Down EP; it also served as the fourth single from Ill Communication.

 A sample from jazz musician Jimmy Smith's "Root Down (And Get It)", from his seminal album Root Down, serves as the basis for "Root Down".
 A small vocal sample from "Root Down" was later sampled on The Prodigy's 1997 track "Funky Shit".